roxyash/go_ahead/README.md

 The `.env` file was not created because I didn't push it to the repository.

-You need to create it and add two fields there:
+You need to create it and add two four there:

 ```powershell
 paid_weather_apikey=your_api_key